3.1 District Structure

 Program projects are often completed using applicant labor and equipment operators.
 Reimbursement of applicant labor and equipment operators is an eligible expense under the Program.
 Labor rates may include benefits.
 Prevailing wage is not required to be paid for labor provided by the grant recipient.

-Projects may be completed entirely or partially by subcontractors.
-Applicant should follow their standard procedures regarding project bidding and working with sub-contractors.
-Districts must make payments directly to the grant recipient, not to the grant recipient’s sub-contractors.
+Projects may be completed entirely or partially by contractors hired by the grant recipients.
+Grant recipients should follow their standard procedures regarding project bidding and working with sub-contractors.
+Districts must make payments directly to the grant recipient, not to the grant recipient’s contractors.

-Projects funded by Program funds that are bid out to contractors in which the estimated cost of the total project, exceeds prevailing wage limits (currently $25,000) are subject to provisions of Pennsylvania's Prevailing Wage Act (1961, August 15, P. L. 987, No. 442), 43 P. S. Section 165-1 et seq.
+Projects funded by Program funds that are bid out to contractors, including owner-operators and/or sole proprietors, in which the estimated cost of the total project, exceeds prevailing wage limits (currently $25,000) are subject to provisions of Pennsylvania's Prevailing Wage Act (1961, August 15, P. L. 987, No. 442), 43 P. S. Section 165-1 et seq.

-It is the responsibility of the grant recipient to obtain the Prevailing Wage Act scale for the area and include it in any proposal to solicit bids for the contract.
-If the prevailing wage Act applies, the bid solicitation shall also note this fact.
+Where prevailing wage applies, it is the responsibility of the grant recipient to register the project with the PA Department of Labor and Industry, and include prevailing wage notification in any proposal to solicit bids for the contract.
 Prevailing wage scale can be obtained from the Prevailing Wage Division of the Pennsylvania Department of Labor and Industry.
 Contact your county solicitor or the Pennsylvania Department of Labor and Industry for additional guidance and questions.
-Additional information available from the PA Department of Labor and Industry.
+A "Frequently Asked Questions" document concerning prevailing wage can be found on the Center’s website at www.dirtandgravelroads.org.
+Additional information available from the PA Department of Labor and Industry can be found here.

-In-kind contributions refer to costs incurred by the grant applicant for a project that are not reimbursed as part of the grant.
-In-kind or matching contributions from grant applicants are not required statewide.
+In-kind contributions refer to costs incurred by the grant recipients for a project that are not reimbursed as part of the grant.
+In-kind or matching contributions from grant recipients are not required statewide.
 Districts, however, may establish matching requirements or give additional consideration to projects with in-kind funding.

 Some Program projects will require permits and/or engineering or consultant work to design and complete.
 Program funds can be used to cover engineering, permitting, or similar consultant costs, but such costs are limited to a maximum of 10 percent of the total contract between the district and the grant recipient.
 Note this limit is defined as up to 10 percent of the contract amount (Program contracted funds), not 10 percent of the total project value (which could include in-kind or other funds).
 For example, a $30,000 contract on a project totaling $50,000 is limited to 10 percent of the contract, or $3,000, for engineering and permitting.